hive-engine/steemsmartcontracts-wiki/NFT-Market-Contract.md

 Changes the price of one or more existing sell orders.
 Note that the price symbol cannot be changed (to do that you should cancel the sell order and place a new one).
 * requires active key: yes

-* can be called by: Steem account that originally placed the order(s) to be modified
+* can be called by: Steem or Hive account that originally placed the order(s) to be modified

 * parameters:
   * symbol (string): symbol of the token (uppercase letters only, max length of 10)